WWII Bunker Under Gare de l'Est – Paris, France - Atlas Obscura

 A subterranean shelter remains intact under a busy Paris railway station.

 Bright sunlight streams in through the glass sunroof as thousands of travelers make their way across the central halls at the Gare de l’Est. The Parisian landmark is a key terminal in the French railway system.
-But underneath the daily humdrum activity there exists a carefully maintained bunker, whose history is shrouded in secrecy.
+But underneath the daily humdrum activity there exists a carefully maintained bunker of 1,290 square feet beneath platforms 2 and 3, its history still shrouded in secrecy.

-The underground space stretches across 1290 square feet below platforms 2 and 3.
-Half-finished by the French who designed it as an air raid shelter, it was completed by the Germans during the occupation of Paris, as seen by the inscriptions on the walls.
+Although no longer accessible to the public, the bunker’s condition continues to be maintained.
+It was half-finished by the French who designed it as an air raid shelter, and was ultimately completed by the Germans during the occupation of Paris, as seen by the inscriptions on the walls.
 The subterranean chamber’s purpose and the extent to which it was used is unknown, but the key location suggests it could have been an important hiding place.

 Community Contributors